-Q: It can cost more than a $300-$400 to get a cat spayed or neutered.
+Q: It can cost more than a $300-$400 (even over $500 with nothing included!) to get a cat spayed or neutered.
 I can’t afford that.
 What can I do?

 A: We are a low cost spay neuter clinic!
 Visit our website and click on “Cat” for current charges.
 You may also contact the state Dept. of Ag’s APCP, which provides benefits for municipal pound pets, feral cats, non profit organizations, and for pets owned by low – income Connecticut residents.